twse/random-stuff/README.md

 4. All special letters and diacritics required for Pan-African languages with Latin script (Yoruba, Hausa, Edo-Bini, Fulfulde, Lingala, Krio, Chichewa, Baule, Igbo, Twi, etc. etc. etc. - see Conrad Taylor's Typesetting African languages)
 5. All special letters and diacritics required for Native American languages with Latin script (Navajo, Hän, Haisla, Dogrib, Tutchone, Lakota, Dakota, Cayuga, etc. etc. etc.)

-## Other vector fonts
+## Other vector fonts (ordinary Unicode)
-Created with FontCreator 5.6 (2007) - This version can only create ordinary Unicode fonts for non-OpenType-savvy word processors.
+Created with FontCreator 5.6 (2007) - Last fully functional version for unregistered users (6.0 and newer disables most features for unregistered users).
 Use FontCreator 7.0 or higher to create OpenType fonts.
 Some fonts should be renamed to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
 * **Chicago Mega** is for indigenous languages in Central and South America.
 The font is best viewed at 9 or 18 points.
 This font comes in one style only - Regular.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, etc.).
 This font comes in one style only - Regular.